rafaelmartinezabad/sdk-ruby/README.md

     'merchantOrderId' => 1234,
 }

-// build an array with client API information sandbox = false oNimbleAPI = NimbleAPI.new(
+# build an object with client API information
+sandbox = false
+oNimbleAPI = NimbleAPI.new(
     '729DFCD7A2B4643A0DA3D4A7E537FC6E',